E1pp/weave/docs/intro.md

 You can use `futures::Await` to suspend fiber until the future is ready.
 You can use it in fibers context just like in a normal one without blocking the thread.

 ## 6. Timers
 In order to use timers you need a timer processor.
 At the moment, `weave` has only one processor, `StandaloneProcessor`.
-Let's look at the combinator `WithTimeout` which is self-explanatory, to see, how to use processors:
+Let's look at the combinator `WithTimeout`, which is self-explanatory, to see how to use processors:
 ```cpp
 timers::StandaloneProcessor proc{};